mcc-apsis/scenarios/README.md

 The data include Model Intercomparison Projects such as AMPERE, LIMITS, RoSE, SSP.

 ## Getting started
+Remark: The code requires some packages from the repository https://www.pik-potsdam.de/rd3mod/R/.
+Before installing them, you need to add this to your sources.

 The file main.R provides a template to analyse scenario data.
 First one must define a few user options in the file scripts/user_section.R.
 These include options to process the scenario databases, definitions of file paths and the definition of the function to select a subset of variables from the scenario databases.